 While living in Dallas, Texas, two of the owners of Yesterday's Restaurant and Tavern worked together at the Dallas Hilton Inn and regularly served Bob Hope his preferred drink, the "Blue Nun" with a tub full of ice to accompany the drink.
 In addition, there was a bar and restaurant in Dallas called the Montana Mining Company that used a miner in a sitz bath as the greeter when you entered the building.
 One night many years ago, the owners combined these stories into what would become Yesterday's infamous logo that would spawn the Man in the Tub.
 Out of fear of catching too much grief from the public, they moved the Man up on top of the building, and he has been there ever since!

 This mural is located on an exterior wall of Harper's Restaurant in Five Points.
 It encompasses the entire wall and illustrates Five Points circa 1948, from a vantage point halfway up the Devine Street hill.
 This prominent Blue Sky mural was dedicated to a family member of his, an inventor and photographer who taught Sky how to draw at the age of six.

 Natural Vibrations, a.k.a.
 "Natty Vibes" has been a staple in Five Points for 20 years.
 You can't miss this storefront, complete with a wooden A-frame out front and an impressive mural around the corner that extends from the ground into the sky.
 If you look at it hard enough, you'll think you're in the mountains.

 Another coveted public art piece by Ernest Lee, The Chicken Man.
-Find it on the blue wall next to El Burrito.
+Find it on the blue wall next to the former El Burrito.